Follow your (he)art for the weekend at the best galleries, theatres and music venues in Ballarat, Bendigo and Castlemaine.

 Take a leisurely wander through Bendigo's arts precinct, taking in the boutique galleries on View Street and the street art on Chancery Lane.

 For a sun-downer, make a laneway stop at Dispensary Bar & Diner.

 As night falls, take in a show at new-kid-on-the-arts-block Ulumbarra Theatre or its seasoned cousin the Capital.

-Treat yourself at local culinary excellence at hatted Masons of Bendigo, and perfect the art of a long slumber in the Schaller Studio Art Series Hotel.
+Treat yourself to local culinary excellence at hatted Masons of Bendigo and perfect the art of a long slumber in the Schaller Studio Art Series Hotel.

 See: Ulumbarra Theatre; Capital Theatre